Reasons to Set Up a Family Trust

 Spendthrift Beneficiaries Protection.

 If you have any concerns over how a family member manages their own financial affairs.
-Trusts can provide for protection in the long term for family assets.
+Trusts can provide protection in the long term for family assets.
 You can provide for the income and capital needs of family members via the trust as their needs arise.
 This is instead of handing over your assets to your children who may use this money in a reckless manner which could leave them in a poor financial position in the future.

 Trusts Can react to Changes in the Law